advanced-security/github-sbom-toolkit/README.md

 ```

 If you also perform a search in the same invocation (add `--purl` or `--purl-file`), the JSON file will contain both `malwareMatches` and `search` top-level keys.

+#### Advisory Rate Limit Handling

+Advisory sync uses GitHub GraphQL with adaptive retry/backoff to handle secondary rate limits and transient errors:

+- Retries on `403` secondary rate limit, `429`, and `5xx` responses.
+- Honors `Retry-After` when provided; otherwise uses exponential backoff with jitter.
+- Respects `--quiet` to suppress retry log messages.

+If retries are exhausted, the sync aborts gracefully and leaves previously cached advisories intact.

 #### Ignoring Matches